apache/druid/docs/tutorials/tutorial-kafka.md

 ### Submit a supervisor via the console

-In the console, click `Submit supervisor` to open the submit supervisor dialog.
+In the ingestion view, click `...` and `Submit JSON supervisor` to open the submit supervisor dialog.

 ![Submit supervisor](../assets/tutorial-kafka-submit-supervisor-01.png "Submit supervisor")